truenas/middleware/docs/developer/frontend/flux.rst

 disburses system data requested by a Middleware Client.
 It is capable of handling event queues and multiple (non-blocking) requests.
-It can connect to many clients at the same time, and correctly triage requests and responses to each, concurrently. >\ *Does it comunicate only with the Middleware Client?
-Isn't this the part where multiple machines will be able to talk to each other?
-And will this always run on the same HW where the core FN10 OS resides?
-Is **Remora** retired?* ---
+It can connect to many clients at the same time, and correctly triage requests and responses to each, concurrently.

 FreeNAS 10 Base OS
 ~~~~~~~~~~~~~~~~~~